 The purpose of this course is to familiarize graduate students with empirical techniques and theoretical ideas which are currently widely used in labour economics.
 Topics include neoclassical analysis of the labour market and its institutions; a systematic development of the theory of labour supply, labour demand, and human capital theory; theories of wage and employment determination, turnover, search, unemployment, equalizing differences, and union behaviour, with particular emphasis on the interaction of theoretical and empirical modeling.
 Prerequisite: EF9903 Econometrics II.
 1 Credit

 ELECTRICAL AND COMPUTER ENGINEERING

-DEGREE R EQUIREMENTS Credits
+DEGREE REQUIREMENTS Master's Thesis Credits

-Master's The esis (Milestone)
+(Milestone)

 EE8010 Master's Research Seminar in ELCE

 Five Elective credits 5

 DEGREE REQUIREMENTS Credits

 Master's Project (Milestone)

 Eight Elective credits 8